Dad, Morgan and Felix were walking down the street.

 Hmm.
 (Felix and Dad deep in thought.)

 “I know,” Morgan shouted.
-“If they can make up new words, why can’t we?”
+“I love America, but if they can make up new words, why can’t we?”

 “Haha!
 That’s cool!”
 Felix said.